eegli/pampa.place/README.md

 On geojson.io, you may add as many `features` (maps) to the generated `FeatureCollection` as you want.
 Just be sure to give them individual names!
 Maps that you drew yourself can be directly put into the `geojson` folder in the root directory.
 You can skip the next step as they are already cleaned up and good to go.

-## Preparing maps
+## Preprocessing maps

-If you want to **use an existing GeoJSON file** that you did not create yourself, you may want to run it through the cleanup utility first.
+If you want to **use an existing GeoJSON file** that you did not create yourself, you may want to run it through the preprocessing utility first.
 Note that all maps in the `maps` folder have been processed already.
 If you want to include one of these maps, head to the section _adding maps to the game_.

 Place your files in the `maps` in the root of this project.
 Then, run